Balagtas, Bulacan: History

 On other data, the Center for Bulacan Studies in their "La Primera Provincia" published in 2010 p.
 138 mentioned that Bigaa came from Malolos as its matrix with an independence date of 1621.
 It could be assumed that Bigaa was later transferred to Malolos Cathedral Convent in uncertain date but La Primera did not mention that Bigaa originally came from Bulakan town but instead in Malolos.

-A long time before the construction of the church at Poblacion, the original location of the town center where the hermitage and the base of Spanish instruction in Bigaa were at Barrio Dalig where Sitio Caruyan was located.
+A long time before the construction of the church at Wawa, the original location of the town center where the hermitage and the base of Spanish instruction in Bigaa were at Barrio Dalig where Sitio Caruyan was located.

 It is very unclear when Caruya was formally organized into an administrative town with its own Gobernadorcillo.
 It was renamed Bigaa sometime in the 1700s.
 Bigaa suggests a kind of plant which is Taro o Gabi.